MYTH: J Street is funded by Arab and other foreign and non-Jewish donors.

 MYTH: George Soros founded and is the primary funder of J Street.

 George Soros did not found J Street.
 In fact, Soros very publicly stated his decision not to be engaged in J Street when it was launched–precisely out of fear that his involvement would be used against the organization.
-Soros has provided regular annual donations to J Street, that comprise just over seven percent of its funding.
+Soros has provided regular donations to J Street, that comprise 2.5 percent of its annual funding.

 J Street has thousands of donors, large and small.
 The supporters of the political action committee (JStreetPAC) can be publicly reviewed on the website of the Federal Election Commission.
 The top donors to J Street are members of the organization’s Finance Committee – listed in its annual reports.
 Many of its major donors are also members of its Advisory Council.